When Luke and Trudy decided to get married, they dreamed of a large wedding with family and friends in Noosa, Queensland.

 But the story doesn’t end there.
 Luke and Trudy have recently welcomed a baby boy into their lives and may make their April event a joint blessing and celebration including a baptism for baby Wilkie!

-To find out more about CatholicCare’s Marriage Relationship Education courses, which are also offered for married couples, please call our CCareline on 13 18 19 or contact us online.
+To find out more about CatholicCare’s Marriage Relationship Education courses, which are also offered for married couples, please call 13 18 19 or contact us online.